HOW TO WEAVE ON A SIMPLE LOOM

 If you think you need special equipment to learn how to weave, you're wrong!
 Use things you have at home to make your first loom, just like I did back in the summer of 2015.
 I taught myself how to weave on a DIY cardboard loom and I got hooked!
-I want to share some of my favourite techniques and tricks with you.
+I want to share some of my favorite techniques and tricks with you.

 All you need is a piece of cardboard (A4 size), a cutter, scissors, a ruler and a pencil, and a wool needle.
-I also recommend a cup of tea to stay hydrated because it's easy to loose the track of time while weaving ;)
+I also recommend a cup of tea to stay hydrated because it's easy to lose the track of time while weaving ;)

 Use your favorite yarn to weave with.
 The threads fixed to the loom (vertical) are called warp, the threads we will weave in between warp threads (horizontal) are called weft.

 For warp I recommend cotton string or any other not stretchy yarn.
 I used my own plant dyed wool yarns as weft.
-If you want to try dyeing your own yarn too, check out one of my previous post about plant dyeing.

 Make your own loom